ayush51/tutorial/tutorial.md

 ###### Storing the chat logs

-If you want to monitor the conversations between the agents and the user, you can store the chat logs.
+If you want to monitor the conversations between the agents and the user, you can choose to store the chat logs.

-After the session has ended, you can go to your dashboard and click on history.
-The chat log will have two icons inside, allowing you to either view the logs, or download them.
+After the session has ended, navigate to 'history'.
+The chat log section will have two icons inside, allowing you to either view the logs, or download them.

 ![chatlogs](https://raw.github.com/surfly/tutorial/master/screens/logged_icon.png)